uedamiki/Edge-ai/README.md

 Requirements
 ------------

-- As this implementation is an extention of TOPP (time-optimal Path Parameterization), re
+- As this implementation is an extention of TOPP (time-optimal Path Parameterization), read instructions in following link to install TOPP, OpenRAVE and prerequisites: https:/